Jamaica: Strengthening Disaster Risk Management and Climate Resilience in the Development Planning Process

 - Developing a Strategy for Preventative Resettlement.

-- Analysing the needs regarding the accessibility and locations of search and rescue equipment for first-responder services, and training officials and practitioners on effective emergency management.
+- Analyzing the needs regarding the accessibility and locations of search and rescue equipment for first-responder services, and training officials and practitioners on effective emergency management.

 The main results of the project are:

-- The finalization of the Guidelines for Coastal Protection and Beach Restoration.
-The document aims to incorporate the use of nature-based infrastructure, hard infrastructure, non-structural solutions, and a combination of them.
-The Government of Jamaica’s agencies committed to exploring whether the guidelines can be changed into a formal policy document.
+- The Guidelines for Coastal Protection and Beach Restoration were finalized, and presented during the World Oceans Day event in Jamaica in June 2017.
+The document incorporates the use of nature-based infrastructure, hard infrastructure, non-structural solutions, and a combination of them.

-- An analysis of the impact of flood/landslides on the road network and transport infrastructure has been conducted.
+- An analysis of the impact of flood/landslides on the road network and transport infrastructure was conducted, which fed into the report Natural Hazards and Disaster Risk Assessment for Improved Transport Infrastructure Management – The Case for Application for Jamaica.

-- An analysis on the gaps in capacity building that exist has been finalized, which can feed into a future training plan for emergency management.
+- An analysis on the gaps in the capacity of emergency management first responders was finalized and the final draft was handed over to the Office of Disaster Preparedness and Emergency Response.
+The analysis can feed into a future training plan for emergency management.

 Partners and Coordination